Vishh88/OrderBook/README.md

 Single Responsibility Principle was used to avoid creating long methods to accomplish multiple tasks, long methods can lead to performance bottlenecks.
 Each method has a single responsibility and focus on a specific functionality.

+I added prefix's to the orderId, 'BID' for bid orders and 'ASK' for ask orders.
+These prefix's will save us on computational process when searching for the order by orderId for Delete and modified.
+Instead of looping through both TreeMaps (bidMap and askMap) searching for the unique orderID, depending on the prefix we will only need to loop through either bidMap or askMap.

 A linkedList datastructure was chosen to be used instead of an arraylist as manipulation is faster with a linkedList.
 Manipulation of a linked list requires no bit shifting in memory.
 A TreeMap datastructure was chosen over a hashMap, because the TreeMap will keep all the data sorted by Key in a natural sorting manner.  sorting of the key is necessary to complete this task.
 In Java when passing a TreeMap object as an argument, the TreeMap is passed by reference, I used this as an opportunity to pass in both BID and ASK TreeMaps as arguments when their details were